samblouir/birdie/README.md

 This codebase is designed to be hackable, allowing for swappable reward functions and objectives.
 Currently, decoder-only and causal or prefix-LM **state space models** and **Transformers** are supported.
-Birdie also features **sequence packing** for efficient batching.
+Birdie also features **sequence packing** for efficient training.

 For full performance benefits, **it is strongly recommended to use a prefix-LM SSM or Transformer with Birdie.** Please see "example_usage/base_model.py" for an example of a prefix-LM Transformer in PyTorch.
-Birdie benefitted both causal and bidirectional models on multi-Phone number retrieval, but most strongly improved SQuAD v2 performance when coupled with a prefix-LM model.
+Birdie benefits both causal and bidirectional models on multi-Phone number retrieval, but most strongly improved SQuAD v2 performance when coupled with a bidirectional, prefix-LM model.

 ### Installation
    ```bash